Highlights

 - Trusted worldwide: Already used in hospitals, schools, and food facilities globally.

 Healthcare facilities in Canada can use HOCl confidently, knowing it is safe for patients, staff, and sensitive environments.
+Its versatility also allows healthcare teams to explore different delivery methods depending on institutional policies and operational needs.

 The Spray Challenge in Hospitals